 Need some help?

-If you would like to find out more about Access Control and how Churches Fire can help you and your business, call our customer development team on 0370 608 4350 or complete the form for a call back:
+If you would like to find out more about Access Control Systems and how Churches Fire & Security can help you and your business, call our customer development team on 0370 608 4350 or complete the form for a call back:

 HOW DOES AN ACCESS CONTROL SYSTEM WORK?

-As with other security systems, there are different types of access control.
+As with other security systems, there are different types of access control systems.
 The most suitable for your premises can be determined by a site survey.

-The three types of access control system are:
+The three types of access control systems are: